 Indicative content includes:

-o The concept of the centre of mass; calculation of the human body centre of mass position using anthropometric tables.
+• Calculation of the human body’s centre of mass position using anthropometric tables.

 • Kinematics of linear motion.

-o Ground reaction force in walking and running
+• Ground reaction force in walking and running.

-o Analysis of the centre of mass motion in walking, running, and jumping
+• Analysis of the centre of mass motion in walking, running, and jumping.

-o Kinetic, Potential and Elastic energy of the human body
+• Kinetic, Potential and Elastic energy of the human body.

-• Experimental methods for the analysis of kinematics and dynamics of human motion:
+• Experimental methods for the analysis of kinematics and kinetics of human motion.

-o Applications for the analysis of walking, running, and jumping
+• Camera-based motion tracking, force plates and their applications for the analysis of walking, running, and jumping.

 • Moment of force and equilibrium of material objects.

-o The concept of the centre of gravity; experimental measurement of the centre of gravity position using the reaction board.
+• Experimental measurement of the centre of gravity position using the reaction board method.

 |Assessment type||Unit of assessment||Weighting|

-As alternative to failed practical reports, students will be provided with practical data to evaluate and discuss as a new report.
+Alternative assessment for 'Running Biomechanics Practical Lab Report’ is a 'Report' (students will be provided with practical data to evaluate and discuss as a new report)